 Jeannette is a somewhat small city located in the state of Pennsylvania.
 With a population of 9,335 people and six constituent neighborhoods, Jeannette is the 118th largest community in Pennsylvania.

-Unlike some cities, Jeannette isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Jeannette are a mix of both white- and blue-collar jobs.
-Overall, Jeannette is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Jeannette who work in office and administrative support (13.92%), sales jobs (11.44%), and management occupations (8.70%).
+Jeannette is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Jeannette is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Jeannette who work in office and administrative support (11.37%), sales jobs (11.07%), and food service (8.93%).

-The per capita income in Jeannette in 2010 was $23,567, which is middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $94,268 for a family of four.
-However, Jeannette contains both very wealthy and poor people as well.
+The per capita income in Jeannette in 2010 was $23,663, which is middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $94,652 for a family of four.

 The people who call Jeannette home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jeannette residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Jeannette include Italian, Irish, English, and Polish.